-Once the population was derived a cost per mailer was calculated and it was determined that the cost to mail a survey to all 15,756 addresses in the derived population was within the budget.
-Therefore, a mail survey was mailed to the entire population of 15,756 addresses.
-It is important to note that the actual population differs from what was derived partially due to only 82% of license plates being properly transcribed but also due to other factors such as the knowledge that vehicle registration location is not necessarily the home or starting location of observed trips between Fresno and Madera counties.
+Once the sampling frame was derived a cost per mailer was calculated and it was determined that the cost to mail a survey to all 15,756 addresses in the derived sampling frame was within the budget.
+Therefore, a mail survey was mailed to the entire sampling frame of 15,756 addresses.
+It is important to note that the actual population differs from the derived sampling frame partially due to only 82% of license plates being properly transcribed but also due to other factors such as the knowledge that vehicle registration location is not necessarily the home or starting location of observed trips between Fresno and Madera counties.

-Below is an illustration of how the population and sample to survey were derived.
+Below is an illustration of how the sampling frame and sample to survey were derived.